tl-its-umich-edu/my-learning-analytics/README.md

 ### Content Security Policy

 All of the Content Security Policy headers can be configured.
-In the `env_sample.json` there is a sample security policy that should work to bring it up.
+In the `env_sample.hjson` there is a sample security policy that should work to bring it up.
 It has `REPORT_ONLY` set to true; by default it won't actually do anything.
 If you're using LTI to embed this tool or you want to configure the policy you need to adjust these values and set `REPORT_ONLY` to false.

 ### Populate initial terms and courses using demo
 A `demo_init.sh.sample` file has been provided to help initialize terms and courses.
 This can be used in combination